AlainAmbrose/portfolio/README.md

 ## Overview

-This project is a personal website designed to showcase your portfolio, resume, blog, and contact information.
-It aims to provide a professional online presence to highlight your skills, experiences, and projects.
+This project is a personal website designed to showcase my portfolio, resume, and contact information.
+It aims to provide a professional online presence to highlight my skills, experiences, and projects.

 ## Table of Contents